chaoss/augur/docs/source/docker/docker-compose.rst

 .. warning::

     It is also important to only generate the schema if you need to otherwise your database could become unusable later on.

-The default timeout interval of five seconds should work for most uses but if you have a slower machine increasing the value may help with deployment.

 Stopping the containers
 -------------------------